 Magnetic Media and Secure Erase

-You may have seen with some Security software the ability to, "Secure Erase" information from a hard drive.
-PGP offered this years ago, and some anti-virus vendor security "suites" offered this capability as well.
-The motivation was, of course, to make sure any sensitive file that had been stored ended up completely removed such that Forensic investigation would fail to recover any content, every time, no matter what.
+You may have seen Security software with the claim to, "Secure Erase" information from a mass storage device.
+PGP first offered this many years (decades) ago, and (some) anti-virus vendor security "suites" offer this capability today.
+The motivation is, of course, to completely remove sensitive content such that it cannot be recovered.

 SSDs and Wear Leveling